 There are suggestions that silicates play significant roles in plant health & vitality, disease resistance & reduction in environmental stress.
 These are more difficult to prove.
 It is also the case that some siloxanes, compounds of silicon & oxygen do affect the physical properties of soil.
 These are generally hydrophobic, but do work well with hydrophilic aluminosilicates.

 Paramagnetism as a concept was developed by Dr Philip S. Callaghan who integrated the benefits that volcanic rock minerals add to soils & plants.
 His schema was that “the healthiest soils are paramagnetic & facilitate the flow of electromagnetic forces from the atmosphere to organic plant materials” (Rich Affeldt, Acres USA, April 2016).

 In soils where this paramagnetic force has been eroded away, adding ground volcanic basalt can re-establish the balance necessary for increased biological activity & the resulting plant growth (ibid).

-Our MagnaRock™ products will be supplied as a <5 mm product.
+Our MagnaRock™ products will be supplied as a <5 mm minus product.